EightBitGuru/FAST-40/README.md

 ### SHIFT/RUNSTOP Behaviour

 On a stock VIC-20 the SHIFT/RUNSTOP key combination causes the commands `LOAD` and `RUN` to be injected into the keyboard buffer to initiate an automatic start of the next program found on tape.
-Modern users now prefer to use disk devices (or modern pseudo-disk devices such as SD cards) for storage instead of tape, and will often make use of the JiffyDOS replacement Kernal ROM which disables tape operations in order to provide extended disk functionality.
+Modern users prefer to use disk devices (or modern pseudo-disk devices such as SD cards) for storage instead of tape, and will often make use of the JiffyDOS Kernal ROM which disables tape operations in order to provide extended disk functionality.

 FAST-40 detects the presence of JiffyDOS and alters the SHIFT/RUNSTOP commands to favour disk users as follows:
-* If JiffyDOS is _not_ present, the sequence `LOAD"$",8` and `LIST` is initiated to read and display the directory of the disk
+* If JiffyDOS is _not_ present, the sequence `LOAD"$",8` and `LIST` is executed to read and display the directory of the disk
-* If it _is_ present then `@$` is likely the preferred command to view the disk directory, so a more useful action is to load the first program on the disk by initiating `LOAD"*",8` and `RUN`
+* If JiffyDOS _is_ present then its `@$` command is the preferred method to view the disk directory; therefore auto-starting the first program on the disk by executing `LOAD"*",8` and `RUN` seems more likely to be useful

 ### System Reconfiguration